Arunideas/AZ-040T00-Powershell-Labs/Module 2/LAB_03A_Working_with_Windows_PowerShell_Pipeline.md

 1. Display a list of the installed hotfixes.
 Display only the installation date, hotfix ID number, and name of the user who installed the hotfix.
 1. Display a list of the installed hotfixes.
 Display only the hotfix ID, the number of days since the hotfix was installed, and the name of the user who installed the hotfix.

-### Task 3: Display a list of available scopes from the DHCP server

-1. Using a keyword such as **DHCP** or **scope**, find a command that can display a list of Internet Protocol version 4 (IPv4) Dynamic Host Configuration Protocol (DHCP) scopes.
-1. Review the help for the command.
-1. Display a list of the available IPv4 DHCP scopes on **LON-DC1**.
-1. Display a list of the available IPv4 DHCP scopes on **LON-DC1**.
-This time, include only the scope ID, subnet mask, and scope name, and display the data in a single column.

-### Task 4: Display a sorted list of enabled Windows Firewall rules

-1. Using a keyword such as **rule**, find a command that can display the firewall rules.
-1. Display a list of the firewall rules.
-1. Review the help for the command that displays the firewall rules.
-1. Display a list of the firewall rules that are enabled.
-1. Display the same data in a table, making sure no information is truncated.
-1. Display a list of the enabled firewall rules.
-Display only the rules’ display names, the profiles they belong to, their directions, and whether they allow or deny access.
-1. Sort the list in alphabetical order first by profile and then by display name, with the results displaying in a separate table for each profile.

-### Task 5: Display a sorted list of network neighbors

-1. Using a keyword such as **neighbor**, find a command that can display the network neighbors.
-1. Review the help for the command.
-1. Display a list of the network neighbors.
-1. Display a list of the network neighbors that's sorted by state.
-1. Display a list of the network neighbors that's grouped by state, displaying only the IP address in as compact a format as possible and letting Windows PowerShell decide how to optimize the layout.

-### Task 6: Display information from the DNS name resolution cache

-1. Test your network connection to both **LON-DC1** and **LON-CL1** so that you know the Domain Name System (DNS) client cache is populated with data.
-1. Using a keyword such as **cache**, find a command that can display items from the DNS client cache.
-1. Display the DNS client cache.
-1. Display the DNS client cache.
-Sort the list by record name, and display only the record name, record type, and Time to Live.
-Use only one column to display all the data.

 ### Exercise 1 results